DarkNosS96-zz/WightDisplay-for-trew_hud_ui-FiveM/README.md

 to
 currentWeight = currentWeight*5

+Make sure you will start this script after trew_hud_ui

 I hope you will understand how to do it.

 This is my first time i public a script